redis/redis-doc/topics/sentinel.md

 Obtaining Sentinel
 ---

-Sentinel is currently developed in the *unstable* branch of the Redis source code at Github.
-However an update copy of Sentinel is provided with every patch release of Redis 2.8.

-The simplest way to use Sentinel is to download the latest version of Redis 2.8 or to compile Redis latest commit in the *unstable* branch at Github.
+The current version of Sentinel is called **Sentinel 2**.
+It is a rewrite of the initial Sentinel implementation using stronger and simpler to predict algorithms (that are explained in this documentation).

+A stable release of Redis Sentinel is shipped with Redis 2.8, which is the latest stable release of Redis.

+New developments are performed in the *unstable* branch, and new features are backported into the 2.8 branch as soon as they are considered to be stable.

 IMPORTANT: **Even if you are using Redis 2.6, you should use Sentinel shipped with Redis 2.8**.
+Redis Sentinel shipped with Redis 2.6, that is, "Sentinel 1", is deprecated and has many bugs.
+In general you should migrate all your Redis and Sentinel instances to Redis 2.8 ASAP to get a better overall experience.

 Running Sentinel
 ---